Sashité for Developers

 1. JSON object — The document MUST be a valid JSON object.

-2. Known fields only — The object MAY contain board, hands, and/or toggle fields.
+2. Known fields only — The object MAY contain board_diff, first_player_hand_diff, second_player_hand_diff, and/or toggle fields.
+Unknown fields SHOULD be rejected.

-3. Correct typesboard MUST be an object, hands MUST be an object, toggle MUST be a boolean.
+3. Correct typesboard_diff MUST be an object; first_player_hand_diff MUST be an object; second_player_hand_diff MUST be an object; toggle MUST be a boolean.

 An STN document MUST satisfy:

-1. Valid CELL keys — Board keys MUST conform to the CELL coordinate specification.
+1. Valid CELL keys — All keys in board_diff MUST conform to the CELL coordinate specification.

-2. Valid Board values — Board values MUST be valid QPI identifiers or null.
+2. Valid Board values — Values in board_diff MUST be valid QPI identifiers or null.

-3. Valid QPI keys — Hand keys MUST conform to the QPI specification.
+3. Valid QPI keys — All keys in first_player_hand_diff and second_player_hand_diff MUST conform to the QPI specification.

-4. Non-zero deltas — Hand values MUST be non-zero integers.
+4. Non-zero deltas — All values in first_player_hand_diff and second_player_hand_diff MUST be non-zero integers.

 Semantic validation is application-specific.
 Implementations MAY validate: